fthvgb1/goldendict-browser-helper/goldendict-scripts/readme.md

-Put `article-script.js`, `config.json`,`copy.js` into goldendict-ng's configure directory then it would copy contents and pictures of dictionary.
+move current directory's all javascript files into goldendict-ng's configure directory then it would copy contents and pictures of dictionary.

 You can also load other scripts only need change config.json